-Delaware Technical Community College students who

-interrupt their studies to perform service in the United States military are subject to separate readmissions procedures.
+Delaware Technical Community College students who interrupt their studies to perform service in the United States military are subject to separate readmissions procedures.
 Students who withdraw, take a leave of absence, or otherwise leave their studies at Delaware Tech on or after August 14, 2008, in order to serve in the U.S. Military, are subject to these readmission procedures if they meet the following conditions:

-- (1) The student served in the U.S. military for a period of more than thirty (30) consecutive days and provides appropriate documentation to prove such service to the Coordinator for Veterans and Service Members at his or her campus of enrollment. - (2) The student gave advance written or oral notice to the Coordinator for Veterans and Service Members at his or her campus of enrollment.
+- The student served in the U.S. military for a period of more than thirty (30) consecutive days and provides appropriate documentation to prove such service to the Veterans and Service Members Counselor at his or her campus of enrollment. - 2.
+The student gave advance written or oral notice to the Veterans and Service Members Counselor at his or her campus of enrollment.
 A student is not required to indicate whether he or she intends to return to Delaware Tech upon completion of military service in the advance notice.
-Furthermore, the advance notice need not come directly from the student, but rather, can be provided by an appropriate officer of the United States Armed Forces or official of the United States Department of Defense.
-Advance notice is not required if it is precluded by military necessity.
-In such cases, the requirement for advance notice can be fulfilled by the student's filing of an attestation that the student performed military service at the time the student seeks readmission. - (3) The student's cumulative length of absence from Delaware Tech to perform U.S. military service, including all previous absences to perform U.S. military service and only the time the student spent actually performing military service did not exceed five (5) years.
-The five-year length of absence period does not include any service: - i) That was required, beyond five (5) years to complete an initial period of obligated service; or - ii) During which the student was unable to obtain orders releasing the student from a period of service in the U.S. military before the expiration of the five-year period through no fault of the student; or - iii) That the student was ordered to or retained on active duty. - (4) The student must have notified the Coordinator for Veterans and Service Members
+Furthermore, the advance notice need not come directly from the student, but rather, can be provided by an appropriate officer of the i) That was required, beyond five (5) years to complete an initial period of obligated service; or ii) During which the student was unable to obtain orders releasing the student from a period of service in the U.S. military before the expiration of the five-year period through no fault of the student; or iii) That the student was ordered to or retained on active duty.